jignesh248/system-design-primer/README.md

 ### Service Discovery

-Systems such as [Consul](https://www.consul.io/docs/index.html), [Etcd](https://coreos.com/etcd/docs/latest), and [Zookeeper](http://www.slideshare.net/sauravhaloi/introduction-to-apache-zookeeper) can help services find each other by keeping track of registered names, addresses, and ports.
-[Health checks](https://www.consul.io/intro/getting-started/checks.html) help verify service integrity and are often done using an [HTTP](#hypertext-transfer-protocol-http) endpoint.
+Systems such as [Consul](https://www.consul.io/docs/index.html) :TODO, [Etcd](https://coreos.com/etcd/docs/latest) :TODO, and [Zookeeper](http://www.slideshare.net/sauravhaloi/introduction-to-apache-zookeeper) :TODO can help services find each other by keeping track of registered names, addresses, and ports.
+[Health checks](https://www.consul.io/intro/getting-started/checks.html) :TODO help verify service integrity and are often done using an [HTTP](#hypertext-transfer-protocol-http) endpoint.
 Both Consul and Etcd have a built in [key-value store](#key-value-store) that can be useful for storing config values and other shared data.

 ### Disadvantage(s): application layer